Two-stage deep learning framework for the restoration of incomplete-ring PET images: Conclusion and Discussion

 \section{Conclusion and Discussion}

 From the experimental results, we demonstrate that our two-stage reconstruction can effectively recover PET images from incomplete ring geometries.
-And we also have several important findings.
+Compared to previous methods validated on at most 20 phantoms~\cite{liu2019partial, makkar2024inr}, our framework is trained and evaluated on 613 brain volumes covering healthy, AD, and MCI subjects, providing a substantially more robust statistical basis for the reported metrics.
 First, our model performs remarkably well despite operating with approximately 50\% missing data and $1/3$ missing detectors, in which case direct reconstruction without restoration will cause a chaos.
-But our approach was still able to achieve PSNR values above 30 dB and SSIM scores above 0.97 for images, indicating successful ability to recover missing information of key structural features.
+But our approach was still able to achieve PSNR values above 38 dB and SSIM scores above 0.99 for images, indicating successful ability to recover missing information of key structural features.

 While the total amount of missing data remains constant, the specific distribution of the missing affects the quality of the recovery.
 The model extrapolates the missing parts with the help of existing data, and when the sinogram contains an entire missing region, the model will infer the missing parts from farther away, which will lead to a decrease in the quality of recovery, as shown in the second and third rows of Figure~\ref{fig:pet_reconstruction_results}.
 However, when the missing and intact parts are interleaved, the quality of recovery improves because the model is able to extrapolate from a closer and thus more accurate location.